Sagwitch: Northwestern Shoshone Tribe

-The Bear River Massacre
+Bear River Massacre

 For much of the late 1800’s, white settlers and members of the Church of Jesus Christ of Latter-day Saints moved west to settle what is now Utah and Idaho.
 As members of the church began to explore more of what is currently Northern Utah, encounters with the Northwestern Shoshone became more and more prevalent.
 Local tribes, having lost certain hunting regions to new settlers while facing starvation from consecutively harsh winters began to pillage local crop farmers and ranchers.
 The pillaging consisted of crops and cattle from small communities found in both Cache and Franklin counties; what is now considered Cache Valley.

-On the 29th of January 1863, near Franklin Idaho in what is currently the city of Preston, Chief Sagwitch Timbimboo and his tribe of Northwestern Shoshone Indians were ambushed.
-Sagwitch was lucky enough to have survived the Bear River massacre with a few painful but non-life-threatening injuries.
+On 29 January 1863, near Franklin Idaho in what is currently the city of Preston, Chief Timbimboo and his Shoshone Indians were ambushed.
+Sagwitch was lucky enough to have survived the Bear River massacre with a few painful injuries.
 His wife was not so fortunate and perished amongst the others.
 Approximately 300 men, women and children were either killed or injured during the massacre.
 The raid was carried out by a voluntary group of soldiers from California.
 The group was led by Col. Patrick E Connor, a seasoned war veteran.